Are you New to MarineParents.com?

 Gold Star Legacy™

 We offer private services to Gold Star Families, those that have lost their son or daughter during active duty with the Marine Corps.
 Meeting and communicating with families who understand your pain and grief can help.
-We give you that opportunity, no matter where you are in the world, in a private chat room, message board, and annual gathering.
+We give you that opportunity, no matter where you are in the world, in a private Facebook group, message board, and annual gathering.
 Access to this area is limited to Gold Star families only.

 Team Marine Parents™